nextgis/docs_ngmobile/source/glossary.rst

    Raster
       Raster image is a dot matrix data structure  representing a generally rectangular grid of pixels or cells.
 The information is stored in a cell.

+   Geodata
+   Geodata
+      Geodata is collection of geographic features & asociated information about them, also known as spacial information.

    Cloud
    Cloud Computing
       Cloud computing is a type of Internet-based computing that provides shared computer processing resources and data to computers and other devices on demand.
 It is a model for enabling ubiquitous, on-demand access to a shared pool of configurable computing resources (e.g., computer networks, servers, storage, applications and services), which can be rapidly provisioned and released with minimal management effort.
 Cloud computing and storage solutions provide users and enterprises with various capabilities to store and process their data in third-party data centers, that may be located far from the user–ranging in distance from across a city to across the world.